Itinerary

 Thursday — arrival, son/daughter pickup

-Arrive Thursday afternoon from overseas; sherut or private taxi to the hotel.
+Arrive Thursday afternoon from overseas; private transfer or taxi to the hotel.
 Unpack, short rest, then meet your son or daughter in the lobby — most yeshivos and seminaries allow Thursday-evening pickups for parent-weekend visits.
 Low-key dinner together at the hotel or a nearby frum-approved restaurant.
 Early bedtime.

 -